 The process also requires that students solicit two letters of recommendation.
-Applicants should use the application portal to make these requests for letters of support before winter break—by Friday December 9th—to ensure recommenders have as much time as possible to complete and submit their letters.
+Applicants should use the application portal to make these requests for letters of support before winter break—ideally by Friday, December 8th—to ensure recommenders have as much time as possible to complete and submit their letters.

-- Scholarships.
-Kemper Scholars receive scholarships of $3,000-$10,000 per academic year during their sophomore and junior years of undergraduate study, depending on demonstrated need.
-For senior year, Scholars are eligible for up to $20,000 in financial aid, depending on need and on successful completion of a post-junior summer internship (details below under “Internship”).
+- Financial Scholarships.
+Kemper Scholars receive scholarships of $3,000-$15,000 per academic year during their sophomore, junior and senior years of undergraduate study, depending on demonstrated need.

-- Coaching.
+- Mentoring.
 Throughout their term as Kemper Scholars, participants are mentored by James S. Kemper Foundation staff.
-This coaching includes annual goal setting and webinars, one-on-one meetings, and weekly professional development seminars during the post- sophomore summer as part of the Chicago Summer Experience.
+This coaching includes annual goal setting and webinars, one-on-one meetings, and professional development seminars during the post-sophomore summer as part of the Chicago Summer Experience.
 Scholars also receive coaching and mentoring from their internship supervisors each summer and during their participation in the annual Kemper Career Institute in Chicago.

-- Internships.
-Post-Sophomore Summer Experience: Scholars receive a stipend and housing to live as a group in Chicago, participate in weekly seminars and cultural outings, and work as interns with different organizations across the city.
-Post-Junior Internship: Scholars are eligible to apply for a paid internship with Kemper Corporation in a variety of fields and locations across the United States.
-Scholars selected to intern at the Kemper Corporation will receive a summer stipend of $5,000 for their work and, as noted above, are eligible for increased scholarship (up to $20,000) during their senior year.
-Scholars not selected to intern with Kemper Corporation, but who remain in good standing in the program, will continue to receive their standard yearly scholarship ($3,000-$10,000).
+Scholars not selected to intern with Kemper Corporation, but who remain in good standing in the program, will continue to receive their standard yearly scholarship ($3,000-$15,000).
 These Scholars will be responsible for securing their own post-junior paid summer internship in a for-profit organization and will receive a summer stipend of $2,500.